-Over the past 50 years, the rainfall in Western Australia’s southwest has decreased by nearly a fifth, prompting Perth has embarked on Australia’s first full-scale water recycling initiative, in an effort to shore up its future drinking water supply.
+Over the past 50 years, the rainfall in Western Australia’s southwest has decreased by nearly a fifth, prompting Perth to embark on Australia’s first full-scale water recycling initiative, in an effort to shore up its future drinking water supply.
 Research carried out by the Curtin Water Quality Research Centre (CWQRC), in close collaboration with partners Water Corporation, GHD and Water Research Australia, was fundamental in the development of the plant.

 The Beenyup Advanced Water Recycling Plant, located in the northern Perth suburb of Craigie, is the key component of Australia’s first full-scale Groundwater Replenishment Scheme.

 Operated by Water Corporation – the WA Government–owned principal supplier of water, wastewater and drainage services – the plant can recharge up to 14 billion litres of recycled water into groundwater supplies in the deep Leederville and Yarragadee aquifers each year through onsite bores.
 It has direct impact upon much of Perth’s population of two million people, with indirect impacts on other cities nationally and internationally who are considering adopting similar technology.

 Construction of Stage 1 of the plant ran from 22 October 2014 to July 2016.
 It required moving more than 18,000 m3 of dirt, pouring 1,000 m3 of concrete, pulling 70 km of cables and laying 15 km of pipe.
 The project created more than 180 construction jobs.
 On 14 July 2016, former WA Minister for Water Mia Davies announced the acceleration of the construction of Stage 2 to double the plant’s capacity to 28 billion litres of recycled water each year.
 The Stage 2 plant will be located next to Stage 1 and is currently under construction.